Home » Blog » Uncategorized » Can You Catch Leprosy from Armadillos?

 Explanation of How Armadillos Contract Leprosy

 Armadillos are known carriers of leprosy, a bacterial infection that can cause nerve damage, skin lesions, and other symptoms.
-It is believed that armadillos contract leprosy from other armadillos that are infected, and the bacteria can also be found in soil and water sources.
-Armadillos are particularly susceptible to leprosy because of their body temperature, which is lower than that of humans and other mammals.
+It is believed that armadillos contract leprosy from other infected armadillos, and the bacteria can also be found in soil and water sources.
+Armadillos are particularly susceptible to leprosy because their body temperature is lower than that of humans and other mammals.
 This makes it easier for the bacteria to thrive and spread throughout their bodies.

 Studies Showing Leprosy in Armadillos

 Several studies have shown that armadillos are a natural host for the bacteria that causes leprosy.
 One study conducted in Louisiana found that over 30% of armadillos tested positive for leprosy.
-Another study conducted in Texas found that armadillos were infected with the same strain of leprosy that is found in humans.
-These studies suggest that armadillos are a potential source of leprosy transmission to humans.
+Another study conducted in Texas found that armadillos were infected with the same strain of leprosy found in humans.
+These studies suggest that armadillos are a potential source of human leprosy transmission.

 Possibility of Transmission from Armadillos to Humans